begeli/QSparseProp/README.md

 This repo contains the code for my master's thesis where I implemented a quantized backpropagation algorithm to speed up finetuning of sparse neural networks.
-We support quantization support for sparse linear and convolutional layers.
+We support quantization for sparse linear and convolutional layers.

 Neural networks are growing at exponential rates.
 It is becoming more resource intensive and time consuming to train and deploy more sophisticated models.
 In order